RarelyCharlie/rarelycharlie.github.io/_draft/7cups.md

 The platform also supports personal feeds, which are a little like blogs.
 They are public and they can be indexed by Internet search engines.

 It has a restricted-access wiki for reference information.
-The wiki can be read but not edited by the public, and it can be indexed by Internet search engines.
-Part of the wiki can only be accessed by listeners.
+The wiki can mostly be read, but not edited, by the public.
+The public part is indexed by Internet search engines.
+The private part of the wiki can only be accessed by listeners.

-Some essential platform support is not available onsite at the time of writing (April 2018), notably calendars (currently provided by Tockify) and forms (currently provided by Google).
+Some essential platform support is not available onsite at the time of writing (April 2018), notably calendars (currently provided by [Tockify](https://tockify.com/)) and forms (currently provided by [Google Forms](https://www.google.com/forms/about/)).

 Collaborative projects often use Google services for communication between project members, because the onsite alternatives, a forum or the wiki, would be public.

 For scheduling purposes 7 Cups time is defined as US Eastern Time.
 All users are strongly advised to use US Eastern Time when they refer to a time anywhere on the site, so as to minimize confusion about world time zones.
-The platform does not provide a converter, but there's an unofficial one here: [LINK NEEDED]
+The platform does not provide a converter, but there's an unofficial one here: [7 Cups Date and Time](https://rarelycharlie.github.io/7cupstime)

 ### History and business model